MarkPreschern/CS4500-Project/README.md

 - Fish: contains the code needed to implement the Fish game
 - 3: contains test harness xboard, a small program that takes a JSON input describing a Fish board configuration and a start position, and outputs a JSON containing the number of reachable positions for the given position.
+- 4: contains test harness xstate, which serves as integration tests for our State implementation.
+The harness takes in a complete state and produces a new state if a move is possible on the current player's first avatar.
+Otherwise, it produces False.
+The directory also includes unit tests for said harness, as well as a series of test input and output JSON files that can be used with the harness.